Fordi/ember-1.4-site/source/guides/concepts/naming-conventions.md

 If your app provides an `App.ApplicationRoute`, Ember.js will invoke [the][1] [router's][2] [hooks][3] first, before rendering the
 `application` template.
-Hooks are implemented as methods and provide you access points within an Ember object's lifecycle to intercept and execute code to modify the default behavior at these points to meet your needs.
+Hooks are implemented as methods and provide you access points within an Ember objects lifecycle to intercept and execute code to modify the default behavior at these points to meet your needs.
 Ember provides several hooks for you to utilize for various purposes (e.g. `model`, `setupController`, etc).
-In the example below `App.ApplicationRoute`, which is an `Ember.Route` object, implements the `setupController` hook.
+In the example below `App.ApplicationRoute`, which is a `Ember.Route` object, implements the `setupController` hook.

 [1]: /guides/routing/specifying-a-routes-model